SAP/jenkins-library/documentation/docs/scenarios/TMS_Extension.md

 ## Context

-This procedure explains how to upload a [multitartget application](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html) published on SAP site out of a CI/CD pipeline to SAP Cloud Platform Transport Management and then import it into its target environment.
+This procedure explains how to upload a [multitartget application](https://www.sap.com/documents/2016/06/e2f618e4-757c-0010-82c7-eda71af511fa.html) from a CI/CD pipeline to SAP Cloud Platform Transport Management and then import it into its target environment.

 SAP Cloud Platform Transport Management allows you to manage the transport of development artifacts and application-specific content between different SAP Cloud Platform accounts.
 It adds transparency to the audit trail of changes so that you get information about who performed which changes in your production accounts and when they did it.
 At the same time, the Transport Management service enables a separation of concerns: For example, a developer of an application or SAP Cloud Platform content artifacts can trigger the propagation of changes, while the resulting transport is handled by a central operations team.
 For more information, see [SAP Cloud Platform Transport Management](https://help.sap.com/viewer/product/TRANSPORT_MANAGEMENT_SERVICE/Cloud/en-US).